MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

 Enable **Auto Create Orders** to automatically create sales documents in [!INCLUDE[prod_short](../includes/prod_short.md)] once the Shopify order is imported.

+If you want to automatically release a sales document, turn on the **Auto Release Sales Order** toggle.

-The sales document in [!INCLUDE[prod_short](../includes/prod_short.md)] contains a link to the Shopify order.
+The sales document in [!INCLUDE[prod_short](../includes/prod_short.md)] links to the Shopify order, and you can add a field that isn't already displayed on the page.
+To learn more about adding a field, go to [To start personalizing a page through the **Personalizing** banner](../ui-personalization-user.md#to-start-personalizing-a-page-through-the-personalizing-banner).
 If you select the **Shopify Order No. on Doc.
-Line** field, this information is repeated in the sales lines of type *Comment*.
+Line** field, this information is repeated on the sales lines of the type **Comment**.

 In the **Tax area source** field, you can set the priority on how to select tax area code or VAT business posting group based on address.
 The imported Shopify order contains information about taxes, but the taxes get recalculated when you create the sales document so it's important that the VAT/tax settings are correct in [!INCLUDE[prod_short](../includes/prod_short.md)].
 For more information about taxes, see [Set Up Taxes for the Shopify Connection](setup-taxes.md).